Well, Locker could never really find his footing and played just four seasons in the league before calling it quits.

 Locker has no regrets over his decision to retire early.
 Despite being just 26 when he last featured in an NFL game, the former standout quarterback told Sports Illustrated's Greg Bishop that he made the right choice.

-He reportedly said that he still would have opted for retirement even if he’d been winning multiple Super Bowls as a member of the New England Patriots.
+He reportedly said that he still would have opted for retirement even if he'd spent his NFL career winning multiple Super Bowls as a member of the New England Patriots.